The report is available for Genomelink users

 Import your raw DNA data file from AncestryDNA, 23andMe, or MyHeritage to unlock your Global Ancestry report.

 The “Viking Index” indicates your own relationship to the ancient people of Scandinavia who lived 1,000 years ago, and spread out across the world in a series of migrations and raids.
-Our index is measures the genetic differences between you, and these people who died more than 1,000 years ago.
+Our index measures the genetic differences between you, and these people who died more than 1,000 years ago.
+A viking DNA test is a fun and fascinating way to learn more about your heritage.
+Many people share DNA with Vikings, but without a Vikings ancestry test, you'd have no way of knowing it.
+Viking genetic traits can look like traits from all over the world, so you wouldn’t necessarily know you had them without a test.
+Without being indexed for your specific Scandinavian ancestry traits, you won't know exactly how much Viking ancestry contributes to your heritage.

 The local matches indicate your genetic similarity to ancient Vikings from these different regions, that reflect their local histories.